Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 - Arkansas is 6-0 against the spread and 4-1 overall in games when it records more than 19.2 points.

-- Arkansas is 6-0 against the spread and 4-1 overall when the team piles up more than 322.3 yards.
+- In games that Arkansas piles up more than 322.3 yards, the team is 6-0 against the spread and 4-1 overall.

-- This year, the Razorbacks have four turnovers, one fewer than the Tigers have takeaways (5).
+- The Razorbacks have turned the ball over four times this season, one fewer than the Tigers have forced (5).

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.